Religion in Singapore: Christianity

 18.9% of Singaporeans identified as Christians in the 2020 census.
 Of these, 35.8% or 220,900 people identified as Catholics.
 Among Protestants, the Methodist Church in Singapore is the largest denomination, with some 42,000 members in 46 churches, as well as Orthodox.
-Prominent megachurches have emerged over the last two decades with the rise of the Charismatic Movement; these include New Creation Church, City Harvest Church and Faith Community Baptist Church, which count among Singapore's 10 largest charities, according to a report by The Straits Times in 2019.
+Prominent megachurches have emerged over the last two decades with the rise of the charismatic movement; these include New Creation Church, City Harvest Church and Faith Community Baptist Church, which count among Singapore's 10 largest charities, according to a report by The Straits Times in 2019.

 Below are the ethnic breakdown of Christians according to the 2020 Singapore Census of Population as follows:

 Islam

-According to the 2020 census, 15.6% of the resident population in Singapore registered themselves as Muslims.
+According to the 2020 census, 15.6% of the resident population declared themselves Muslims.
 Most mosques in Singapore cater to Sunni Muslims due to the vast majority of Singaporean Muslims adhering to the Sunni Shafi'i or Hanafi school of thought, although there are mosques that cater to the needs of the Shia community as well.
 There are approximately 200 Ahmadi.
-Singapore also contains the oldest Muslim women's organization in the world: Young Women Muslim Association of Singapore.
+Singapore also contains the oldest Muslim women's organisation in the world: Young Women Muslim Association of Singapore.

-Whilst a majority of Muslims in Singapore are traditionally ethnic Malays, there is also a significant growing number of Muslims from other ethnic groups; in particular, there is a sizeable number of Muslims amongst ethnic Indians that statistically include Tamil Muslims and ethnic Pakistanis in Singapore as well.
+Whilst a majority of Muslims in Singapore are traditionally ethnic Malays, there is also a significantly growing number of Muslims from other ethnic groups.
+There is a sizeable number of Muslims amongst ethnic Indians that include Tamil Muslims and ethnic Pakistanis in Singapore as well.
 For this reason, a number of mosques (mostly Tamil-speaking) specifically cater to the needs of the Indian Muslim community.
 Additionally, under the direction of the Islamic Religious Council of Singapore (MUIS), English is increasingly being used as the language of administration, religious instruction and sermons for Friday prayers in mosques across Singapore to cater to Muslims who may not necessarily be Malay-speaking.

-Below are the ethnic breakdown of Muslims according to the 2020 Singapore Census of Population as follows:
+Below is the ethnic breakdown of Muslims according to the 2020 Singapore Census of Population as follows: